LucaCagnini/HMM-Kunitz/README.md

 ```

-we can run the command, using different thresholds for the E value, evalutaing the changes of our performances.
+Performance.py was run using different thresholds for the E-value, analysing the changes of our performances.

 ```